anthonychl/THM/README.md

 **NFS** - Check the permissions of the file share for root privileges

-**Kernel Exploits** - Exploit the kernel in the linux machine
+**Kernel Exploits** - Exploit the kernel in a Linux machine

-**Escalation Scripts** - Scipts like linpeas check for common default configurations that can be leveraged for privilege escalation
+**Escalation Scripts** - Scripts like linpeas check for common default configurations that can be leveraged for privilege escalation